az-cat/az-hpcapps/README.md

     az group create --location <location> --name <resource_group>
 ```

-- If using Azure Batch, the resource group by default is the one that includes
-  your Batch account.
+For Azure Batch, the resource group by default is the one that includes your Batch account.
-- If using CycleCloud, the virtual machine and the cluster are deployed in that
-  virtual network, and the cluster mounts that NFS server.

 2. Deploy the virtual network and the NFS server.